From 3M Health Information Systems

 - A code was added to capture a new percutaneous left-to-right atrial shunt, inserted as a treatment for congestive heart failure.
 This procedure is coded in Bypass table 021.

 - A new device value was added to the root operation Fusion tables 0RG and 0SG, (78 codes) to allow data capture for joint fusion procedures that use a sustained compression internal fixation device.
-The claim is that this device produces a more stable joint fusion because it contains a nickel/aluminum alloy called Nitinol added to it, so it can stretch and recover—think metal that does yoga.
+The claim is that this device produces a more stable joint fusion because it contains a nickel/titanium alloy called Nitinol added to it, so it can stretch and recover—think metal that does yoga.

 Existing tables expanded for completeness